 Saturday & Sunday (Holy Saturday and Easter Sunday)

-Semana Santa (Holy Week) in Medellin is boring.
-But surrounding towns are fun.
+Surrounding towns are fun.
 I did some research and found some great places to visit during Semana Santa.

 Pueblos around Medellin to Visit